 Stop 1: The Hallgrimskirja

 Start with the tallest church in Iceland and the 6th tallest structure, Hallgrimskirkja.
 It’s free to enter and have a look around this unusual church but it will cost you 1000 ISK (about $10 or £7) to take the elevator to the viewpoint where you can look down on the colourful buildings of Reykjavik.
+Visiting the Hallgrimskirja is one of the most popular things to do in Reykjavik.

 Stop 2: Reykjavik waterfront – The Harpa Concert Hall and the Sun Voyager.